 • Twin sharing accommodation at hotels mentioned above with private facilities

-• Meals Full Board Please follow the key above (B) Breakfasts (L) Lunches (D) Dinners
+• Meals, For included meals please follow the key above (B) Breakfasts (L) Lunches (D) Dinners

 • All the sightseeing tours as described in the itinerary and entrance fees